 Todd Moss, formerly Deputy Assistant Secretary of State, draws on his real-world experiences inside the U.S. Government to bring to life the exhilaration—and frustrations—of modern-day foreign policymaking.

-Todd is currently Senior Fellow at the Center for Global Development in Washington DC and a nonresident scholar at Rice University’s Baker Institute.
-In addition to the Ryker thriller series for Penguin’s Putnam Books, he is the author of several non-fiction books on international affairs.
+Todd is currently Executive Director of the Energy for Growth Hub in Washington DC, a fellow at the Center for Global Development and a nonresident scholar at Rice University’s Baker Institute and the Colorado School of Mines.
+In addition to fiction, he has written several non-fiction books on international affairs.
 Todd holds a PhD from the University of London and a BA from Tufts University.
 He lives in Maryland with his family.

 About the ryker series